Andres Serrano

 Andres Serrano (born August 15, 1950) is an American photographer and artist.
 His work, often considered transgressive art, includes photos of corpses and uses feces and bodily fluids.
 His Piss Christ (1987) is an amber-tinged photograph of a crucifix submerged in a glass container of what was purported to be the artist's own urine.
-He also created the artwork for the heavy metal band Metallica's Load and Reload albums.
+He also created the artwork for the albums Load and Reload by Metallica.

 Early life

-Serrano was born in New York City on August 15, 1950.
-He is from a half Honduran, half Afro-Cuban background, and was raised as a strict Roman Catholic.
-He studied from 1967 to 1969 at the Brooklyn Museum Art School, yet is considered to be a self-taught photographer.